gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 these plots do vary in what is presented, so be careful with using QQ-plots.], the QQ-plots display the value of observed percentiles in the residual distribution on the y-axis versus the percentiles of a theoretical normal distribution on the x-axis.
-If the observed **distribution of the residuals matches the shape of the normal distribution, then the plotted points should follow a 1-1 relationship.**
+If the observed **distribution of the residuals matches the shape of the normal distribution, then the plotted points should follow a 1-1 relationship.** The 1-1 line is based on the Q1 (25^th^) and Q3 (75^th^) percentiles in the distributions to avoid impacts of the tails on the line you are using to compare the two distributions, with points added to the plot using `geom_qq` and the reference (1-1) line added with `stat_qq_line`.
 If the points follow the displayed straight line then that suggests that the residuals have a similar shape to a normal distribution.
 Some variation is expected around the line and some patterns of deviation are worse than others for our models, so you need to go beyond saying "it does not match a normal distribution".
-It is best to be specific about the type of deviation you are detecting and how clear or obvious that deviation is.
-And to do that, we need to practice interpreting some QQ-plots.
+Be specific about the type of deviation you are detecting (right or left skew, heavy tails, multi-modal, etc.) and how clear or obvious that deviation is.
+And to do that, we need to practice interpreting some
+QQ-plots.

-(ref:fig3-11) QQ-plot of residuals from overtake data linear model.
+(ref:fig3-11) QQ-plot and density plot of residuals from the overtake data linear model.

 <div class="figure">